-This golf course was built to be a tournament ready, championship course and has hosted 3 PGA of Canada events since opening.
+This golf course was built to be a tournament-ready, championship course and has hosted 3 PGA of Canada events since opening.
 This is not an easy track, and I’m surprised that this isn’t more of a destination for golfers from around Vancouver Island and the Lower Mainland.
 Based on how the course is laid out, there are opportunities for being long off the tee, but also holes that require better-than-average course management to save par.

-Morningstar is a course you should check-out.
+Morningstar is a course you should check out.
 It is worth more than the price of admission.

 Enjoy the Morningstar Experience!
 Spectacular Island views, award wining service, and attention to detail.
-Sitting at sea-level our 6983 yard layout plays much longer than the yardage suggests.
+Sitting at sea-level, our 6983-yard layout plays much longer than the yardage suggests.
 Morningstar is definitely a championship length golf course designed by esteemed course architect Les Furber.

 Wide, impeccably maintained fairways and large quick undulating greens contribute to the unique character of our wonderful course.
 With multiple teeing options and four different length options per hole, Morningstar is designed to challenge the potential of every golfer.

 Morningstar has time and again proven its worth by hosting professional, national, and provincial events for both men and women.
 Morningstar has hosted three PGA of Canada events, 2 CN Future Links Pacific Championships, the 2007 BCGA Men’s Amateur, the 2010 Golf Canada Senior Ladies National Championships, and the 2014 Golf Canada’s Women Tour.
-Looking ahead we are very excited to host the 2016 Golf Canada University Championships and the 2016 Pacwest College and Universities Provincial Championships.

-Annually Morningstar hosts the ever challenging ‘Ironman Tournament’.
+Annually, Morningstar hosts the ever challenging ‘Ironman Tournament’.
 Both Professionals and Amateurs travel from all over to test their skills with one of the hardest playing conditions Morningstar has to offer.

 Latest posts by Chris Milton (see all)